LEOMAZENDA/LEOMAZENDA/README.md

 Fullstack .Net Developer, DBA, Hardware Technician.
 Always seeking new technologies and skills.

-- 🔭 Working on **microservices, Docker, Kubernetes, .NET 8, RabbitMQ**.
+- 🔭 Working on **microservices, Docker, Kubernetes, .NET 8, RabbitMQ**
-- 👯 Member of the **.NET Foundation** and contributor to open-source projects.
+- 👯 Member of the **.NET Foundation** and contributor to open-source projects
-- 💬 Experience with **ASP.NET, RabbitMQ, Clean Architecture, SOLID, Docker, Kubernetes**.
+- 💬 Experience with **ASP.NET, RabbitMQ, Clean Architecture, SOLID, Docker, Kubernetes**
 - 🌱 Learning **music production and musical instruments**.

 - 📫 How to reach me: